Football Club Kiaraz Pitsunda

 Football Club Kiaraz Pitsunda is a football club in the city of Pitsunda, in the state of Abkhazia, an autonomous region of Georgia (Country), that competes in the Abkhazian Premier League.

 Its shield is a green circle with a red hexagon inside.
 And inside the hexagon there is a white hand extended between seven white stars.

 History

 Headquartered in the city of Pitsunda in the state of Abkhazia, the club is affiliated with the Football Federation of Abkhazia.
 It played in the first football division in the territory for the last time in 2013.

 The Abkhazia football league was professionalized in 1994.
-In this first edition, Dinamo Sukhumi won.
+In this first edition, Dinamo Sokhumi won.

 First Title

 In 1995, in the second edition of the Abkhazian Premier League, the FC Kiaraz Pitsunda team managed to reach their first title in the Abkhazian Premier League.
 This edition had the Psyrtsha Afon team in second place and the FC Yertsakhu Ochamchira team in third.